myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160617151040/Add-Device-Arduino-TMP36-Sketch-file2.png" width="600" height="386" alt="Arduino Add Device TMP361 Sketch File"></p>

 Paste the TMP36 sketch file code into the Arduino IDE.
 After copying & pasting the example sketch files, you will want to double check that your **authentication token** is correct as well as update any pin assignments that appear in the sketch file.
-[Read more about using sketch files](http://www.cayenne-mydevices.com/CayenneStaging/docs#using-sketch-files-arduino)
+[Read more about using sketch files](#sketch-files-using-sketch-files)

 In this case, we are using the default Virtual Pin 1 which is already defined in the sketch file, so the sketch file should be OK to use as is.
-After verifying the sketch file looks good, select **Sketch -> Upload** to upload the sketch file to your device.
+After verifying the sketch file looks good, select **Sketch** > **Upload** to upload the sketch file to your device.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160603151539/TMP36-ArduinoIDE.jpg" width="600" height="836" alt="Arduino IDE TMP361"></p>